wacl-york/geos-chem-schedule/README.md

 # geos-chem-schedule

 Reads a GEOS-Chem (http://geos-chem.org/) run directory's input file (`input.geos`) and uses this to split up a job multiple jobs.
-These jobs can be as part of this process or manually submitted at a later point.
+These jobs can be submitted as part of this process or manually submitted at a later point.

-This script intends to make it easier to split up GEOS-Chem jobs into smaller parts that can better fit into queues available on an high performance computing (HPC) facility.
-Currently this script is compatible with PBS and SLURM.
+This script intends to make it easier to split up GEOS-Chem jobs into smaller parts that can better fit into queues available on a high-performance computing (HPC) facility.
+Currently, this script is compatible with PBS and SLURM.

 ## Install

 To install download this repository with git clone.
 Recommended location would be `$HOME/src/geos-chem-schedule`.
 Once downloaded, you can just add a symbolic link for the `geos-chem-schedule.py` to a run directory and run by calling directly in that directory (e.g. `Python geos-chem-schedule.py`).
-Alternatively you can install to be run through bash and this is done by navigating to the geos-chem-schedule folder containing geos-chem-schedule.py and running the following steps:
+Alternatively, you can install to be run through bash and this is done by navigating to the geos-chem-schedule folder containing geos-chem-schedule.py and running the following steps:

 1. Download the script and run the setup with the following commands.